rpakishore/ak-file/README.md

 ## 2. Getting Started

 ### 2.1.
 Dependencies

 The repo comes pre-compiled with all dependencies.
+Needs Python 3.11+

 <!-- Installation -->
 ### 2.2.
 Installation